A LOCAL INITIATIVE BY LIPHOOK U3A & THIS WEBSITE TO ENCOURAGE MORE ADULTS TO TAKE UP THE MODEL RAILWAY HOBBY

 In resurrecting the idea for 2017 I am attempting a different format.
-The sessions will be monthly, of 2 hours duration.
-Those attending will follow and if they wish to, assist in the building of a small model railway, through from planning & construction to exhibiting.
-In between sessions I will be carrying out the majority of the work and explain with progress photographs/video at each session what has happened and what has to happen next.
-How long it takes will be very much dependant on the work involved, but I think a year would be a good estimate- that’s 12 sessions.
-(There may have to be a break for the holiday season) Think of it more as a working group, rather than a course.
+The sessions are monthly, of 2 hours duration.
+Those attending follow and if they wish to, assist in the building of a small model railway, through from planning & construction to exhibiting.
+In between sessions I am carrying out the majority of the work and explain with progress photographs at each session what has happened and what has to happen next.
+How long it takes will be very much dependant on the work involved, but I think a year will be a good estimate- that’s 9 sessions.
+(There there are breaks for the holiday season and Christmas) Think of it more as a working group, rather than a course.

-The layout construction to be followed by the group has been chosen from the following list Click on the highlighted names for more detailed information including sizes.
+The layout constructions being followed by the group in our first year were chosen from the following list.
+Click on the highlighted names for more detailed information including sizes.

 “Walmington- on- Sea” British outline 1:43 scale (O)-small Southern seaside terminus serving a town well known for its Home Guard unit!
 (This layout has been removed from the proposed list as in retrospect the arrangements of the fiddle yards may cause unnecessary time problems in the early stages of the construction)

 “Soltendieck“++, German outline 1:45 scale (O) a very minimalist track layout but with interesting shunting.
 Set on the inner border between East & West Germany